 What is Purdue Space Day?

-Organized by university students, Purdue Space Day (PSD) is an one day educational outreach program, on October 21st for 2017, which provides school students in grades 3-8 the opportunity to learn about STEM by participating in three age-appropriate activities with a space theme.
+Organized by university students, Purdue Space Day (PSD) is an one day educational outreach program which provides school students in grades 3-8 the opportunity to learn about STEM by participating in three age-appropriate activities with a space theme.
 The participants are divided into three separate age ranges: Grades 3-4; Grades 5-6 and Grades 7-8.

-Purdue Fall Space Day began almost 20 years ago on November 9, 1996 with just over 120 school students in attendance and 40 Purdue students who ran the program.
-Over the years, the event has grown to accommodate over 650 participants and the 250+ university students who make the whole event possible.
+Purdue Fall Space Day began twenty-five years ago on November 9, 1996 with just over 120 school students in attendance and 40 Purdue students who ran the program.
+Over the years, the event has grown to accommodate over 800 participants and the 300+ university students who make the whole event possible.
 Our volunteers act as role models and leaders for the participants so that they can inspire the next generation of Boilers.
-Purdue Space Day became an independent student organization in 2007 and changed its name to Purdue Space Day.
-(PSD)
+Purdue Space Day became an independent student organization in 2007 and changed its name to Purdue Space Day (PSD).

 One highlight of the day is the attendance of a Purdue Alumnus Astronaut.
 The astronaut starts the day with a presentation and is on hand throughout the day interacting with the students and giving them first-hand information about their space flight experience.
-Past astronauts include John Blaha, Roy Bridges Jr., Mark Brown, John Casper, Andrew Feustel, Guy Gardner, Greg Harbaugh, Gary Payton, Mark Polansky, Loren Shriver, Scott Tingle, Janice Voss, Don Williams, David Wolf, Charlie Walker, Buzz Aldrin, and Jerry Ross .
-In addition to the day itself, the astronaut VIP also gives a one hour presentation on the evening before.
-This event is free and open to the public.
-It is always well attended, thus demonstrating the great interest in the nation's space program and astronauts.
+Past astronauts include Buzz Aldrin, John Blaha, Roy Bridges Jr., Mark Brown, John Casper, Andrew Feustel, Guy Gardner, Greg Harbaugh, Jose Hernandez, Gary Payton, Mark Polansky, Jerry Ross, Loren Shriver, Scott Tingle, Janice Voss, Charlie Walker, Don Williams, and David Wolf.